mobarski/ai-bricks-v3/README.md

 This project is similar in scope to [AISuite](https://github.com/andrewyng/aisuite), but with the following differences:
-- streamlined API + drop-in replacement for OpenAI API
+- minimal dependencies (requests, pyyaml)
+- stronger support for local models (tabbyAPI, KoboldCpp, ...)
+- wrapper infrastructure for logging, usage, pricing, styling, etc
 - configuration driven (yaml + string.Template)
-- stronger support for local models (tabbyAPI, KoboldCpp, ...)
-- minimal dependencies (requests, pyyaml)

 ## Supported providers